Subtyping Context-Free Session Types: Related work

-Subtyping is a standard feature of many type systems, and the literature on the topic is vast \cite{Amadio93toplas,Brandt98fi,Castagna05ppdp,Castagna14popl,Danielsson10mpc,Dolan17phd,lakhani2022polarized}.
-Its conventional interpretation, based on the notion of substitutability, originates from the work of Liskov and Wing \cite{DBLP:journals/toplas/LiskovW94}.
+Subtyping is a standard feature of many type systems, and the literature on the topic is vast~\cite{Amadio93toplas,Brandt98fi,Castagna05ppdp,Castagna14popl,Danielsson10mpc,Dolan17phd,lakhani2022polarized}.
+Its conventional interpretation, based on the notion of substitutability, originates from the work of Liskov~\cite{DBLP:conf/oopsla/Liskov87}.
 Multiple approaches to subtyping for regular session types have been proposed, and they can be classified according to the objects they consider substitutable: channels \textit{versus} processes (the difference being most notable in the variance of type constructors).
-The earliest approach, subscribing to the substitutability of channels, is that of Gay and Hole \cite{DBLP:journals/acta/GayH05}.
+The earliest approach, subscribing to the substitutability of channels, is that of Gay and Hole~\cite{DBLP:journals/acta/GayH05}.
 It is also the one we follow.
-A later formulation, proposed by Carbone et al.\ \cite{DBLP:conf/esop/CarboneHY07}, subscribes to the substitutability of processes.
-A survey of both interpretations is given by Gay \cite{DBLP:conf/birthday/Gay16}.
-Horne and Padovani study subtyping under the linear logic interpretation of session types~\cite{DBLP:journals/corr/abs-2304-06398}.
-Working on regular session types, they show that subtyping preserves termination of terms.
+A later formulation, proposed by Carbone et al.~\cite{DBLP:conf/esop/CarboneHY07}, subscribes to the substitutability of processes.
+A survey of both interpretations is given by Gay~\cite{DBLP:conf/birthday/Gay16}.
+The interaction between subtyping and polymorphism for regular session types, in the form of bounded quantification, has been investigated by Gay~\cite{DBLP:journals/mscs/Gay08}.
+Horne and Padovani study subtyping under the linear logic interpretation of regular session types~\cite{DBLP:journals/corr/abs-2304-06398}, showing that it preserves termination of processes.